-How to Get User Login History Using PowerShell
+How to Get User Login History using PowerShell

 Steps to get User Login History using PowerShell

-Step 1: Open PowerShell with Administrative Privileges
+Step 1: Launch PowerShell with Administrative Privileges

-, right-click on Windows PowerShell, and select Run as administrator.
+- Press Win + S, type in PowerShell, right-click on Windows PowerShell, and choose Run as administrator.

 Step 2: Use PowerShell to Query Event Logs

-cmdlet retrieves events from specified logs.
-Here's a breakdown of the command:
+Here’s a quick breakdown of the command:

-Where-Object { $_.Message -like "*Account Name: USERNAME*" } |
+Get-EventLog -LogName Security -InstanceId 4624 -Newest 1000 | Where-Object { $_.Message -like "*Account Name: USERNAME*" } | Select-Object TimeGenerated, Message

 Step 3 (Optional): Export Results to a CSV File

-Where-Object { $_.Message -like "*Account Name: USERNAME*" } |
+Get-EventLog -LogName Security -InstanceId 4624 -Newest 1000 | Where-Object { $_.Message -like "*Account Name: USERNAME*" } | Select-Object TimeGenerated, Message | Export-Csv -Path "C:\\LoginHistory.csv" -NoTypeInformation

 Step 4 (Query for All Users)

-@{Name="AccountName";Expression={($_.Message -match "Account Name:\\s+(\\w+)" -eq $true) ? $matches[1] : $null}},
+Get-EventLog -LogName Security -InstanceId 4624 -Newest 1000 | Select-Object TimeGenerated, @{Name="AccountName";Expression={($_.Message -match "Account Name:\\s+(\\w+)" -eq $true) ? $matches[1] : $null}}, Message

-.Expression={($_.Message -match "Account Name:\\s+(\\w+)" -eq $true) ? $matches[1] : $null}
+- Expression={($_.Message -match "Account Name:\\s+(\\w+)" -eq $true) ? $matches[1] : $null}:

 Advanced Method: Use Get-WinEvent